piot/bit-array-rs/README.md

 # BitArray - A Simple Bit Array Implementation in Rust

-`bit_array_rs` is a Rust library that provides a simple and efficient implementation of a bit array.
+`bit-array-rs` is a Rust library that provides a simple and efficient implementation of a bit array.
 A bit array (or bit vector) is a data structure that compactly stores bits (0s and 1s).

 ## Installation